syncfusion-content/blazor-docs/blazor/datepicker/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor DatePicker Component | Syncfusion
-description: Learn about Accessibility in Blazor DatePicker component of Syncfusion, and more details.
+description: Learn here all about Accessibility in Syncfusion Blazor DatePicker component and more.
 platform: Blazor
 control: DatePicker
 documentation: ug
 ---

-# Accessibility
+# Accessibility in Blazor DatePicker Component

 The web accessibility defines a way to make web content and web applications more accessible to disabled people.
 It especially helps the dynamic content change